wallacebrf/plex_update/README.md

 Auto-Update Plex

-This script is for synology systems running DSM6 or DSM7 for automatically updating the native install package from the PLEX website.
+This script is for synology systems running DSM7 for automatically updating the native install package from the PLEX website.

 The script polls the PLEX download page.
 If a new update is available, an email will be sent to the configured email address detailing the updating including the new and fixed release notes.
 If the package was released longer than a configurable number of days (1-30 days) the update will be installed otherwise the update will be skipped.